-- For dirtier jobs, or those that require more than a microfiber cloth and a little elbow grease, consider using an alcohol and ammonia free, antibacterial solution.
+For dirtier jobs, or those that require more than a microfiber cloth and a little elbow grease, consider using an alcohol and ammonia free cleaning solution.
 Wet a corner of the microfiber cloth with the solution — don’t use soap of any kind while doing this — and clean the surface of the screen by gently rubbing in a circular movement.

 Unlike paper-based towels or the edge of your t-shirt, microfiber cloths can gently clean the sensitive glass on your smartphone or tablet without running the risk of scratching it.
 These materials can not only scratch away the protective coating on your screen, but even scratch the glass itself.
 If the cloth has a logo or image printed on it, don’t use the screen-printed area.